skipperq93/cyberkit/Tools/buildstream/README.md

 ```

 Once the remote repository is updated, the new version is available and can even be installed with a
 manual `flatpak install` call.
-The next step is to teach the WebKit tooling to use this new
+The next step is to teach the CyberKit tooling to use this new
 version.
 You can proceed to next section.

 ### Making the update available to all users